csabapalfi/pagespeed-insights-scripts/README.md

 The goal is to get a PSI score:

 * in CI and without public URL (e.g. staging environment on a private network)
-* faster (the Google API takes seconds to respond)
 * more stable (i.e. less noise) to allow comparison tests
+* faster if possible (the Google API takes long to respond)

 ## How